chantastic/minions.css/README.markdown

     border-bottom-width = bbw
     border-left-width   = blw

-`x` and `y` have been added as aliases for `left & right` and `top & bottom`, respectively, for box-model properties.
+`x` and `y` have been added as aliases for `right & left` and `top & bottom`, respectively, for box-model properties.

-    border-left-width && border-right-width  = bxw
     border-top-width && border-bottom-width = byw
+    border-right-width && border-left-width = bxw

 #### Value shorthand